chinapedia/wikipedia.abstract.en/Page/Biomedical_engineering.md

 While some rehabilitation engineers have master's degrees in rehabilitation engineering, usually a subspecialty of Biomedical engineering, most rehabilitation engineers have undergraduate or graduate degrees in biomedical engineering, mechanical engineering, or electrical engineering.
 A Portuguese university provides an undergraduate degree and a master's degree in Rehabilitation Engineering and Accessibility.[15][16]
 Qualification to become a Rehab' Engineer in the UK is possible via a University BSc Honours Degree course such as Health Design & Technology Institute, Coventry University.[17]

-The rehabilitation process for people with disabilities often entails the design of assistive devices such as Walking aids intended to promote inclusion of their users into the mainstream of society, commerce, and recreation.SinusRhythmLabels.svg;'' an example of widely used clinical medical equipment (operates by applying electronic engineering to electrophysiology and medical diagnosis).]]
+The rehabilitation process for people with disabilities often entails the design of assistive devices such as Walking aids intended to promote inclusion of their users into the mainstream of society, commerce, and recreation.;'' an example of widely used clinical medical equipment (operates by applying electronic engineering to electrophysiology and medical diagnosis).]]

 Regulatory issues